 - People who travel during certain seasons.
 The risk of traveler's diarrhea varies by season in certain parts of the world.
 For example, risk is highest in South Asia during the hot months just before the monsoons.

 Dehydration caused by diarrhea can cause serious complications, including organ damage, shock or coma.
-Signs and symptoms of dehydration include a very dry mouth, intense thirst, little or no urination, and extreme weakness.
+Signs and symptoms of dehydration include a very dry mouth, intense thirst, little or no urination, dizziness, or extreme weakness.

 Watch what you eat

 The general rule of thumb when traveling to another country is this: Boil it, cook it, peel it or forget it.
 But, it's still possible to get sick even if you follow these rules.

 Other tips that may help decrease your risk of getting sick include:

 - Avoid unpasteurized milk and dairy products, including ice cream.